 Norway Work Permit

 The overseas career sounds like an adventure to many people.
-Though, jobs in Norway require more than the Norway work permit and just the obvious Norway CV with Norway cover letter writing and translation - they require thorough preparation.
-You will face problems that in all probability did not even cross your mind once you decided on work in Norway.
+Though, jobs in Norway require more than the Norway work permit and just the obvious Norway CV with Norway cover letter writing and translation - they require thorough preparation for passing Norway job interview.
+You will face problems that in all probability did not even cross your mind once you decided to work in Norway.

 Do not take too lightly the influence a Norway work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.